avneet-kaur3/goph420-w2025-lab00-stAK/README.md

-# goph420-w2025-lab00-stAK
-Lab 00 - Initializing a remote GitHub repository for GOPH 420.
+# GOPH 420 - Inversion and Parameter Estimation for Geophysicists

+*Semester:* W2025
+*Instructor:* B. Karchewski
+*Author:* Avneet Kaur

+An example repository setup for a simple Python package.